Stewardship (theology)

+The idea of stewardship in theology has grown in response to climate change.
+Many religions have incorporated environmental stewardship as a part of their theology.
+It can have political implications, such as in Christian democracy.
 Many moderate and progressive Roman Catholics, Orthodox Christians, and Evangelical Protestants see some form of environmentalism as a consequence of stewardship.
 In Jewish, Christian and Muslim traditions, stewardship refers to the way time, talents, material possessions, or wealth are used or given for the service of God.
-Some pagan or secular views include a Gaia philosophy which accepts the Earth as a holy being or goddess.
-The Jewish holiday of Tu Bishvat, or "the New Year of the Trees" (Rosh Hashanah La-Ilanot"), is also known as Jewish Arbor Day.
-Some want to expand it to a more global environmental focus.
+Some nontheistic religions or secular views include a Gaia philosophy which accepts the Earth as a holy being or goddess.